Upcoming events.

 Join us and spend a few hours maintaining McLane’s trails, while appreciating the diversity in this wonderful example of a Puget lowland forest.
 We mindfully trim back growth along the trail, remove leaf debris from boardwalks, and clear the paths of any large debris.

-Plant Outing
+June Plant ID Outing

 McLane Creek Trail Maintenance